Gladys Cooper: Early life and career

-Cooper was born at 23 Ennersdale Road, Hither Green, Lewisham, London, the eldest of the three daughters of Charles William Frederick Cooper (1844–1939) by his marriage to Mabel Barnett (1861–1944).
+Cooper was born at 23 Ennersdale Road, Hither Green, Lewisham, London, the eldest of the three daughters of Charles William Frederick Cooper (1844–1939) and Mabel (Barnett) Cooper (1861–1944).
 Her two younger sisters were Doris Mabel (1891–1987) and Grace Muriel (1893–1982).
 Writer Henry St. John Cooper was a half-brother.
 Cooper spent most of her childhood in Chiswick, where her family moved when she was an infant.

 She made her stage debut in 1905 touring with Seymour Hicks in his musical Bluebell in Fairyland and was becoming a popular photographic model.
 In 1906, she appeared as Lady Swan in London in The Belle of Mayfair and then in the pantomime Babes in the Wood as Mavis.
 The following year she became a chorus girl at the Gaiety Theatre, creating the small role of Eva in The Girls of Gottenberg.
 That Christmas, she was again in Babes in the Wood, this time playing Molly.
 In 1908, she appeared in the musical Havana followed, the next year, by Our Miss Gibbs, in which she played Lady Connie; she was then on tour again with Hicks, in Papa's Wife, before playing Sadie von Tromp in the operetta The Dollar Princess at Daly's Theatre in 1909.
 In 1911, she appeared in a production of The Importance of Being Earnest and in Man and Superman.
 Among several other plays, the next year she was Muriel Pym in Milestones at the Royalty Theatre.
 A highlight of 1913 was Dora in Diplomacy at Wyndham's Theatre.
 That year she also played the title role in The Pursuit of Pamela at the Royalty.

 In 1913 Cooper appeared in her first film, The Eleventh Commandment, going on to make several more silent films during the First World War and shortly afterwards.
 She continued full-time stage work, however, including appearances as Lady Agatha Lazenby in The Admirable Crichton in 1916 and Clara de Foenix in Trelawny of the Wells.
 In addition, in 1917, Cooper became co-manager, with Frank Curzon, of the Playhouse Theatre, taking over sole control from 1927 until she left in 1933.
 During these years, she starred several times in My Lady's Dress.
 She appeared in W. Somerset Maugham's Home and Beauty in 1919, repeated Dora at His Majesty's Theatre in 1920 and elsewhere thereafter, and both produced and played numerous roles at the Playhouse Theatre.